-What Products Does Dr. Murrell Use in Cataract Surgery?
+What Lenses Does Dr. Murrell Use?

 Dr. Murrell has chosen the Alcon Company for the IOLs for his cataract patients.
 This is one of the largest and most respected eye product companies in the world and is located in Fort Worth, TX.
 Alcon has three types of lenses: